-Instructor: Dr. Michael Tod Edgerton /EDJ-er-tun/

-Preferred pronouns: He/him/his

-Office Location: Same Zoom link as class

-Email: Michael.Edgerton@sjsu.edu

-Office Hours: On our classroom Zoom, any day of the week, by scheduled appointment eWJBQT09 Password: 846056

-Class Days/Time: Mondays and Wednesdays 12:00 - 1:15pm

-Zoom link: https://sjsu.zoom.us/j/93080509762?pwd=QnBPTUtnMkxnek1QTWlwb3Bp at another school) or graduate student standing.
+Instructor: Dr. Michael Tod Edgerton /EJ-er-tun/ Preferred pronouns: He/him/his Office Location: Same Zoom link as class (see below) Email: Michael.Edgerton@sjsu.edu Office Hours: On our classroom Zoom, any day of the week, by scheduled appointment.
+Tuesdays and Thursdays 1:00-3:00pm are good starting points, but my schedule's pretty open these days Just email with a couple of day-and-time suggestions and we'll set up a chat.
+I can often meet within an hour or so.
+Class Days/Time: Mondays and Wednesdays $3:00 - 4:15$ pm.
+Please don't be late.
+Cameras are required to be on unless you appeal to me with a reasonable explanation for why you can't.
+Zoom link: https://sjsu.zoom.us/j/84526592991?pwd=WXBYbWlURjhkTGFIUTE1SH VBL2I5UT09 (Links to an external site.)
+Passcode: 266980 Prerequisites: Successful completion of both ENGL 1A and ENGL 71 (or their equivalent at another school) or graduate student standing.
 If you do not meet this requirement, you need to drop the class and sign up for ENGL 71 first.

-Prerequisites: Successful completion of both ENGL 1A and ENGL 71 (or their equivalent